Jaydip0724/fraud-detection-system/docs/model_explanation.md

 ### Feature Importance

-Based on our analysis, the top 5 most important features for fraud detection are typically:
+Based on my analysis, the top 5 most important features for fraud detection are typically:

 1. V17
 2. V14